|

 When he finished high school after moving to California,

-College in Ohio, after which he received his undergraduate degree at Yale and his
+Wilder attended Oberlin College in Ohio, after which he received his undergraduate

-graduate degree at Princeton.
-He wrote his first play, The Trumpet Shall Sound
+degree at Yale and his graduate degree at Princeton.
+He wrote his first

-(1926), while he was still a Yalie.
+play, The Trumpet Shall Sound (1926), while he was still a Yalie.

 After

-being graduated from college, Wilder's father sent his son to Rome, where he
+being graduated from college, Wilder's father sent his son to Rome, where

-worked on an archaeological dig at the site of ancient Roman ruins.
-He
+he worked on an archaeological dig at the site of ancient Roman ruins.

-experience inspired him to begin writing fiction about characters caught up
+him to begin writing fiction about characters caught up in the forces of fate

-in the forces of fate and history.
+and history.
 His second novel,

-critical success, and it earned him the
+was a roaring critical success, and it earned him the

 Pulitzer Prize.

-While Wilder
+While

-one-act plays that used nearly no scenery or props.
+a series of one-act plays that used nearly no scenery or props.
 They

 included a muse-like character called the Stage Manager who knew everything

 about the story and characters.
-In 1938,
+In 1938, Wilder produced the play for

-Wilder produced the play for which he is best known,
+which he is best known,

-the first major Broadway plays to use minimal scenery so that the
+Our Town, one of the first major Broadway plays to use minimal

-audience had to imagine the world in which the characters lived.
+scenery so that the audience had to imagine the world in which the characters

-things, not in 'scenery'....[A play] needs only five square feet of boarding
+in things, not in 'scenery'....[A play] needs only five square feet of boarding

 and a passion to know what life means to us."

-Our Town is about the New England village of Grover's Corners, where characters George Gibbs and Emily Webb grow up, fall in love at the local
+where characters George Gibbs and Emily Webb grow up, fall in love at the

-soda fountain, and marry.
+local soda fountain, and marry.
 As Emily lies dying while giving birth

-to their first child, she relives the day of her twelfth birthday and
+to their first child, she relives the day of her twelfth birthday and realizes

-realizes how little she cherished life while she was alive:
+how little she cherished life while she was alive: "Do any human beings ever

-"Do any human beings ever realize life while they live it,—every, every
+realize life while they live it,—every, every minute?"
+The play ran

-minute?"
-The play ran for 336 performances on Broadway and won another Pulitzer
+for 336 performances on Broadway and won another Pulitzer Prize.

 Wilder went on to write numerous plays, screenplays, and novels.
 Near